The Sociology Department encourages all of our students to engage in experiential learning, which is:

-Experiential learning is learning through action, learning by doing, learning through experience, and learning through discovery and exploration.
-The sociology department encourages all of our students to engage in experiential learning.
 Through direct experience and focused reflection, sociology majors increase knowledge, develop skills, and clarify values.
-The capstone (SOCI 419) and writing in the major (SOCI 420) courses in the sociology major offer experiential learning practices that are often applied or learner-centered.
-The internship and scholarship actively promote knowledge building and generate new understandings of the social world for students and faculty.
-Sociology faculty also actively sponsor students pursuing cooperative education (SOCI 392).
+The capstone (SOCI 420 or CRIM 450) and writing in the major (SOCI301) courses offer experiential learning practices that are applied and learner centered.
+Internship opportunities and scholarship actively promote knowledge building and generate new understandings of the social world for students and faculty.
+Sociology faculty also sponsor students pursuing cooperative education (SOCI 392).

 SOCI 419: Internship in Sociology and Criminal Justice (Capstone): This course enriches college education by enabling students to integrate theory and practice.
 SOCI 419 introduces interns to employment possibilities while they receive valuable field experience and build professional networks.
 A number of students are hired by their internship agencies after they graduate.
 The internship provides students an opportunity to clarify their career direction, obtain employment, and access valuable letters of recommendation for other employment or graduate school.
 SOCI 419 is a part of the Third Tier (Integrative Learning) of Shepherd University’s Core Curriculum and addresses the following competencies: lifelong learning, oral communication, written communication, experiential learning, and ethical practice.
 Students must complete 120 hours of internship activity.
 The course is has a hybrid learning environment in SAKA where a portfolio, final theory paper, discussion forums, resume workshop, and internship paperwork are submitted electronically.
 A midterm semester evaluation appoint is also required.